morpho-org/morpho-token/README.md

 ## Upgradability

-The Morpho token complies with the EIP-1967 to support upgradability.
+The Morpho token complies with the EIP-1967 to support upgradeability.

 ## Delegation